Opus (audio format)

 Opus is a free and open source lossy audio coding format developed by the Xiph.Org Foundation and standardized by the Internet Engineering Task Force, designed for efficient low-latency encoding of both speech and general audio.
 Due to its lower latency relative to other standard codecs, Opus finds specific use cases in real-time interactive communication for low-end embedded processors.
 Opus replaces both Vorbis and Speex for new applications.

-Opus combines the speech-oriented LPC-based SILK algorithm and the lower-latency MDCT-based CELT algorithm, switching between or combining them as needed.
+Opus combines the speech-oriented LPC-based SILK algorithm and the lower-latency MDCT-based CELT algorithm and pyramid vector quantization, switching between or combining them as needed.
 Bitrate, audio bandwidth, complexity, and algorithm choice can be adjusted for each individual frame.
 Opus has low algorithmic delay (26.5 ms by default) ideal for use as part of a real-time communication link, networked music performances, and live lip sync; by trading off quality or bitrate, the delay can be further reduced down to 5 ms. Its delay thus is significantly lower compared to competing codecs, which require well over 100 ms. Opus remains competitive with these formats in terms of quality per bitrate.

 As an open format standardized through RFC 6716, a reference implementation called libopus is available under the New BSD License.
 The reference has both fixed-point and floating-point optimizations for low- and high-end devices, with SIMD optimizations on platforms that support them.
 All known software patents that cover Opus are licensed under royalty-free terms.
 Opus is widely used as a voice over IP (VoIP) codec in applications such as Discord, WhatsApp, and the PlayStation 4.
+Opus is used by YouTube and TikTok if client supports Opus.
 Listening tests have ranked it higher-quality than other standard audio formats at any given bitrate until transparency is reached, including MP3, AAC, and HE-AAC.